 In both data-breach incidents, the stolen data included personal information such as names, email addresses, telephone numbers, dates of birth, hashed passwords and, in some cases, encrypted or unencrypted security questions and answers.
 Yahoo stated that the stolen data did not include users’ bank account details or credit card information.

 Yahoo also disclosed that hackers had created forged cookies that would allow them to access users’ accounts without a password.
 Yahoo has since invalidated the forged cookies and notified affected users.

 It’s a good idea to periodically check the behavior of your Yahoo Mail account.
 Signs that your account has been hacked include the following:

 - Not receiving emails

 - Receiving a lot of spam

 - Receiving complaints from contacts that you are sending them spam

 Want more help with de-cluttering your online life?
-Check out our guides on:
+Check out ExpressVPN’s guides on: